Olivier recipe with black caviar. The legendary Monsieur Olivier! Olivier salad real French recipe

 Cooking method:

-We cut boiled potatoes, tongue, chicken breast, pickled and fresh cucumbers into small cubes.
-Add grated boiled eggs, green peas, crayfish necks (without brine), salt, season with mayonnaise and mix everything thoroughly.
+Cut into small cubes boiled potatoes, tongue, chicken breast, pickled and fresh cucumbers.
+Add grated boiled eggs, green peas, crayfish tails (without brine), salt, season with mayonnaise and mix everything thoroughly.
 Cool the salad in the refrigerator for about 30-40 minutes.

-Then put it on a dish, put boiled eggs cut in half and black caviar on top.
-You can arrange in small portions in tartlets and just sprinkle with black caviar.
+Then we put it on a dish, on top we put boiled eggs cut in half and black caviar.
+You can put it in small portions into tartlets and simply sprinkle with black caviar.

 Bon appetit!